 Patients can expect to receive a treatment plan that focuses both on immediate recovery and relapse prevention.

-Connections Wellness Group Offers a Bulimia Therapy Program in Texas
+Connections Wellness Group Offers a Bulimia Therapy Program in Dallas/Fort Worth, Texas

 If you or someone you care about needs outpatient bulimia treatment, the dedicated team at Connections Wellness Group offers compassionate, evidence-based therapies for bulimia and other eating disorders.
 Call Connections Wellness Group today at 940.360.4245 or reach out online to learn more about our bulimia therapy programs.